SirSplat/dvdrental/README.md

     ```
     ~/sqitch status dvdrental --chdir ./migrations
     ```
-    And again, if this is the first time the container is spunup, the output will be similar to:
+    And again, if this is the first time the container is spun up, the output will be similar to:
     ```
     # On database dvdrental
     No changes deployed